 Preferred candidates will have:

-- a commitment to investigate ecological impacts on human health outcomes or disparities;
+- a commitment to sociologically investigate the interaction between ecological conditions with human health;

-- a strong record of or potential for securing extramural funding; and
+- a record of or potential for securing extramural research funding; and

 - scholarly interests that connect with our departmental strength in sociology of migration.